SamBrooksh/NWNSamMod/Plan.md

 #### 9th Level
 Void Shadowed - Ability to cast Incorporeal 1 + INT times/day
 #### 10th Level
-Void Renewall - Clone grants temp HP to player on it dealing damage
+Void Renewall - Clone grants temp HP to player on it dealing damage - For now going to try doing it with effects and just be 2d6 temp hit points for 1 minute
 #### 11st Level
 Void Assimilation - Reduce the Penalty of summoning a clone - -1 REF/WILL/FORT -2 STR -1 CHA?
 #### 12nd Level